-The return to school not only presents new learning opportunities for students (and teachers!) but also exposes their data to malicious entities.
+Educational environments present new learning opportunities for everyone enrolled and on staff.
+But many of these institutions are vulnerable to cyber attacks.
 With the global pandemic giving hackers ample time to develop new scams and harmful software, education is the key to addressing the fast-moving threat landscape.

 To protect your data, security awareness training needs to be at the forefront of your defense strategy.
-Proactive security awareness training will give the participants the heads-up on the methods that cyber criminals are using now and educate them on best practices they can use to protect your information and systems.
+Proactive security awareness training will give the participants the heads-up on the methods that cyber criminals are using now and educate them on best practices to protect their information and systems.

 Searching for the right educational content about cyber security online can be frustrating and time-consuming.
 With so much information out there, it can be difficult to zero in on the information that matters most to you and your organization.

 Luckily, there’s a better way.
-If you’re looking for definitions, examples, and tips and tricks on how to detect and avoid the latest cyber threats, make sure you check out the brand-new Cyber Security Hub, full of fun, instantly shareable content perfect for the classroom.
+If you’re looking for definitions, examples, and tips and tricks on detecting and avoiding the latest cyber threats, make sure you check out the Cyber Security Hub, full of fun, instantly shareable content perfect for the classroom.